tundish/blathnaid/blathnaid/book/chapters.rst

 [NARRATOR]_

-    Concealment is the practice of a thief, applied equally before and after the fact.
+    Concealment is the practice of a thief, and it is often applied sparingly before the fact and liberally thereafter.

     So likewise the great Swindlers of our time.
     They wrap themselves in honours and titles